dermotduffy/frigate-hass-card/README.md

 ```
  * Using `clip` or `snapshot` as the default view (for the most recent clip or
    snapshot respectively) and having the card automatically refresh (to fetch a
    newer clip/snapshot) when an entity state changes.
-A Frigate `camera_entity`
+Use the Frigate
-   is generally not sufficient for this since the Home Assistant state for
-   Frigate camera entities does not change often.
-Instead, use the Frigate
    binary_sensor for that camera (or any other entity at your discretion) to
    trigger the update:
 ```yaml